phrase-technologies/phrase/DEVOPS.md

     $ tmux attach
     CTRL+C

+### Deploying New Client Build
 To deploy a new build, you don't have to cancel the process.
-Simply leave it running, and repeat the build command, and the new build will get picked up by the "forever" serving process.
+Simply leave it running, and repeat the build command with the new codebase, and the new build will get picked up by the "forever" serving process.

+    $ git checkout master
+    $ git pull origin master
     $ API_URL='"http://api.phrase.fm"' npm run build

-TODO:
-- Separate API server
+To verify that the new build was picked up by the server, check that it is respawned:

+    $ tmux attach
+    Check for "Server Started" log

+Also, a good sanity check is to simply browse to the site to see that the change appears.
+TODO: Indicate a unique build number, probably the corresponding git commit hash, and indicate it visibly on the website somewhere.

+### Initial API Build
+On the API server, it's the same idea except that there is no separate build process.

+    $ tmux
+    # CLIENT_URL=phrase.fm npm run start-prod

+### Deploying New API Build
+Since there is no build process, deploying a new build is as simple as pulling down the new code.
+The serving process in the tmux should automatically pick up the new code:

+    $ git checkout master
+    $ git pull origin master
+    $ tmux attach
+    Check for "restarting due to changes..." log

+### Migratations (TODO)
-- Automigration checks
+TODO: Automigration checks.
--
+Next person who writes a migration must build the automigration feature.